Mayfield, Garrett, Beckham lead surging Browns past Cowboys

 That was enough to hand Washington (1-3) its third straight defeat.

-Washington coach Ron Rivera, weakened by cancer treatment he received during the week, occasionally took a break by sitting on the bench.
+Washington coach Ron Rivera, weakened by treatment he received during the week for lymph node cancer, occasionally took a break by sitting on the bench.

 After throwing three interceptions last week, Washington’s Dwayne Haskins Jr. went 32 for 45 for a career-high 314 yards.
 He was sacked three times, twice by Matthew Judon.